Do You Need Freelance Business Insurance?

+Do you need freelance insurance?
+More than likely, yes.
 Freelancing and gig work have become so popular because they offer flexible ways to make money.
 You might be pursuing this route as a complete alternative to your 9-5 or as a side hustle to make extra money to pay down debts or save up for a big purchase.
 No matter the reason, it’s essential to understand the risks associated with choosing this alluring line of work and the kinds of freelance business insurance available that can protect you from the unexpected.

 Understanding the Risk